veraison/services/utils/gen-corim/README.md

 ### Supplied Arguments
 #### Evidence File

-Pass the CBOR-encoded evidence token to be used via the `--evidence-file` switch (or equivalently its `-e` shorthand).
+CBOR-encoded evidence token to be used via the `--evidence-file` switch (or equivalently its `-e` shorthand).

 ### Attestation Scheme